 In October 2018, we entered into the 2018 revolving credit facility that, as amended, allowed us to borrow up to \$209.5 million, subject to a borrowing base calculation.
 The 2018 revolving credit facility was secured by properties in the Company's real estate portfolio: eight office properties and one hotel property.
 In December 2022, the Company refinanced its 2018 credit facility and replaced it with a new 2022 Credit Facility, entered into with a bank syndicate, that includes a \$56.2 million term loan (the "2022 Credit Facility Term Loan") as well as a revolver allowing the Company to borrow up to \$150.0 million (the "2022 Credit Facility Revolver"), both of which are collectively subject to a borrowing base calculation.
 The 2022 Credit Facility is secured by properties in the Company's real estate portfolio: six office properties and one hotel property (as well as the hotel's adjacent parking garage and retail property).
 The 2022 Credit Facility bears interest at (A) the base rate plus 1.50% or (B) SOFR plus 2.60%.
 As of June 30, 2024, the variable interest rate was 7.93%.
+The 2022 Credit

+Facility Revolver is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
 The 2022 Credit Facility is guaranteed by the Company and the Company is subject to certain financial maintenance covenants.
 The 2022 Credit Facility matures in December 2025 and provides for two one-year extension options, subject to certain conditions being satisfied, including providing notice of the election and paying an extension fee of 0.15% of each lender's commitment being extended on the effective date of such extension.
-As of August 1, 2024, June 30, 2024, and December 31, 2023, \$173.2 million, s173.2 million, and \$153.2 million, respectively, was outstanding under the 2022 Credit Facility and approximately \$0.0, \$0.0 and \$53.0 million, respectively, was available for future borrowings.
+As of August 1, 2024, June 30, 2024, and December 31, 2023, \$173.2 million, \$173.2 million, and \$153.2 million, respectively, was outstanding under the 2022 Credit Facility and approximately \$0.0, \$0.0 and \$53.0 million, respectively, was available for future borrowings.